 This service covers all costs associated with Estuary and Coolmine Recycling Centres and the operation of the Council's network of Bring Banks.
 A provision of € 2.8m is made for 2023.
-A review on usage and charges at Estuary and Coolmine is currently underway in 2022 and the revenue budget provides for an increase in fees which will align with charges in neighbouring local authorities.
+A Review on usage and charges at Estuary and Coolmine is currently underway in 2022 and the revenue budget provides for an increase in income.
+The provision is to provide for changes recommended by the review which contributes positively to annual income.
+Any increase in charges will only be applied following consultation and agreement with the Council.